JackConnor98/classifying_amyloid_polymorphs/README.md

 The analysis pipeline is run in a Linux terminal using the script run_analysis.sh.
 In this script, you can change the run parameters to select which scripts you would like to run.

-## Getting a list of PDB codes

-A web scraping script written in Python that extracts all the entries for a specific protein of interest from the [Amyloid Atlas](https://people.mbi.ucla.edu/sawaya/amyloidatlas/).